pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

   Accounts are setup with limits.
 Should incoming transfers be above or below limits, transfers will be rejected.
 Name-check will not be performed if transfer does not effectively reach the account.
 </Highlight>

-## SEPA Instant Transfer OUT
+### SEPA Instant Transfer OUT
 We will send money on your behalf to your end-customers (less than 1€).
 Amount will be random, and your end-customer will be required to indicate the amount he/she has received.
 If the given amount is right, identity will be confirmed.

 <Highlight type="danger">
   Destination accounts must be personnal accounts ; we perform a name-check on this external account, and payment will be unauthorized should names differ.
 </Highlight>

-## KYC Sharing
+### Account Agregation
-We will send money on your behalf to your end-customers (less than 1€).
-Amount will be random, and your end-customer will be required to indicate the amount he/she has received.
-If the given amount is right, identity will be confirmed.
+Your end-customer will be required to enter credentials of his other bank.
+Based on our name-check algorithm, this agregation will enable

 <Highlight type="danger">
-  Destination accounts must be personnal accounts ; we perform a name-check on this external account, and payment will be unauthorized should names differ.
+  This option requires more integration work on your side, as an extra Agregation Service Provider needs to be integrated in your front-end.
+Should you be interested, please ask our Sales team.
 </Highlight>

 ---